cloudControl/documentation/Guides/NodeJS/Express.md

 ...
 ~~~

-Finally, don’t forget to add the mongoDB add-on for cloudControl and deploy the latest version of the app:
+Finally, don’t forget to add the mongoDB Add-on for cloudControl and deploy the latest version of the app:

 ~~~bash
 $ cctrlapp APP_NAME/default addon.add mongolab.free